thetkpark/csc-works/CSC371/README.md

   3. **Application Master (AM)** of each application/job/task
      - Talk with RM and NM for container to run the job
      - Detect job failure

+### Hadoop Scheduler

+> If only one job -> Use all resource in the cluster
+>
+> If many job -> Need to schedule these job to run

+1. **Hadoop Capacity Scheduler**
+   - Has multiple `queues`
+   - Each `queue` contain multiple jobs
+   - Each `queue` guaranteed some resource capacity of the cluster, For example
+     - Queue 1: 30% CPU, 40% RAM (of the cluster)
+     - Queue 2: 70% CPU, 60% RAM (of the cluster)
+     - High priority job go to Queue 2, Since it has more resource capacity -> Job will finish faster
+   - In the queue, FIFO is typically used.
+(Since the queue has many jobs in it, it has to schedule them)
+   - Queue is allowed to use more resource if they are free
+   - No pre-emption since the job is already running, let it finish
+   - Can have sub-queues (Queues within a queue)
+2. **Hadoop Fair Scheduler**
+   - Want to be FAIR to each job -> Each job should get the same amount of resources
+   - Devided resource of the cluster into `pools` (Usually 1 pool per user)
+   - Each `pool` has equal resource
+   - `Pool` can contain many job -> use scheduling algorithm in itself.
+   - It can have minimum share of the resource
+   - When the pool doesn't get minimum share for a while, it can take resource from another pool
+   - Allow pre-empting the job because getting a FAIR share is more important than finishing the job

+> Both algorithm usally used FIFO inside each queue/pool.
+Because while it's not optimal, it's hard to expect running time of the task before doing it.
+But they can estimate by looking at the job that has similar input size.

+#### Deal with Failure

+- Hearthbeats is used between NM, AM to RM to detect failure
+- RM failure  -> Use secondary RM (another server)
+- If node/server is running the job very low ->Run the same job in different node and see which one finish first

 # Blockchain